halldorel/lunga/workshops/musical-trip.md

   Skráðu þig [HÉR](<https://podio.com/webforms/20823273/1432303 >)

+  Verð 10.000.kr (viku listasmiðja og hádegismatur)
 cover_photo: /img/uploads/bhhms.jpg
 images:
   - null
 type: workshop
 ---
-Lunga and the art department in Seyðisfjarðarskóla would like to invite all young adults from the age of 12-18 to join this workshop
+Lunga and the art department in Seyðisfjarðarskóla would like to invite all young adults from the age of 12-18 to join this workshop from the 16th-20th of July.

 The group will be lead by Magga Stína and Benni.Everyone will pick a musical instrument, of course with respect to each and every person's enthusiasm (participants may bring their own instruments!)